-What’s better than a leafy garden on a warm summer’s day, cool, crisp beer in hand?
+What’s better on a warm summer’s day than cold beers in a leafy garden?
 Nothing.
 Nothing, we tell you.
 Grab your friends, family, visitors and Tinder dates and secure yourself a table at one of these fabulous spots.
 Here are the best beer gardens in Berlin.

 Alte Börse Marzahn

 The cultural space between Marzahn and Lichtenberg is slowly growing.
 New tenants — Fjord Coffee Roasters, for example — are good for the Alte Börse.
 Apart from quality beer, they also offer an extensive culinary menu.
 Stews of all kinds are the house speciality, and with their chilli sin carne even vegans and vegetarians will be happy.
 In the brewery and beer gardens they serve their own Marzahner.
 If you like it, you can learn how to make it yourself in a beer-brewing class.

 Address: Zur Alten Börse 59, Marzahn | Mon–Sun 2pm–10pm